Orthosia (Caria)

 Orthosia (Ὀρθωσία) was a town of ancient Caria, inhabited during Hellenistic, Roman, and Byzantine times.
 It was not far from Alabanda, on the left bank of the Maeander River, and apparently on or near a hill of the same name.
 Near this town the Rhodians gained a victory over the Carians.
 It was the seat of a bishop from an early date, and, while no longer a residential bishopric, it remains under the name Orthosias in Caria a titular see of the Roman Catholic Church.

-Its site is located near Ortas in Asiatic Turkey.
+Its site is located near Yenipazar in Asiatic Turkey.